 There’s nothing like building a house, an unconventional house at that, to make you reconsider the idea of what makes home, home.
-We all know a home is more than four walls & roof, whether 130 sq. ft. or 2500 sq. ft.
-As we’ve experienced it’s made of many, many kinds of nails & screws, lumber, insulation, windows, flooring… In all seriousness, the meaning of home is very personal and goes beyond the physical structure.
+We all know a home is more than four walls and roof, whether 130 or 2500 square feet.
+As we’ve experienced, it’s made of many, many kinds of nails and screws, lumber, insulation, windows, flooring… In all seriousness, the meaning of home is very personal and goes beyond the physical structure.
 Home is a state of mind.

 “We carry home with us, the essence of what home means to us.
 When we stop, what’s inside begins to manifest outside of ourselves.” –Vince Cannino, Habitat for Humanity of Forsyth County